robertorosero/pyhtonmig/Doc/library/argparse.rst

 Creating a parser
 ^^^^^^^^^^^^^^^^^

-Mose uses of the :mod:`argparse` module will start out by creating an :class:`ArgumentParser` object::
+The first step in using the :mod:`argparse` is creating an :class:`ArgumentParser` object::

    >>> parser = argparse.ArgumentParser(description='Process some integers.')